NewbieTed/QuickFolds/reports/QuickFolds-20250305.md

 #### Team Member 6: Hady

 Action Items/What you did: Worked on LUG: a Layered Undirected Graph.
 It's a new data structure that we use to render faces directly on top of each other.
+Deployed all services on AWS

 Result (What worked/What didn’t): We had difficulting coming up with the algorithm, but realized how to think about stacking faces, and what information in needed to complete the algorithms